ssec/polar2grid/py/polar2grid/doc/source/glossary.rst

         points are found within the grid area then the data is considered to not fall in the grid and remapping will not continue.

+    product
+    products
+        A swath of instrument data.
+When from a Polar2Grid Frontend a product is considered a :term:`swath product`.
+After a swath product has been remapped it is considered a :term:`gridded product`.

+    swath product
+    swath products
+        :term:`Products <products>` representing the direct observations of a satellite instrument.
+Swath products are not guaranteed to be uniformly spaced and are usually not.

+    gridded product
+    gridded products
+        :term:`Products <products>` that have been mapped to a uniform grid.
+These are usually created from :term:`swath products` by remapping.

     raw product
     raw products
-        Product created by a frontend requiring little more than reading the data from a data file.
+        :term:`Swath product <swath product>` created by a frontend requiring little more than reading the data from a data file.
 It is common for raw products to require scaling from the raw data stored in the file using a scaling factor and offset.
 There are also a few cases where raw products require additional masking (ex. cloud clearing) that